jpbrucker/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 Verifier to ensure the components were signed by an expected trusted source.

 This attribute MUST be present in a CCA Platform software component.

 #### Measurement Description

-The Measurement Description attribute (key=6) contains a string identifying the hash algorithm used to compute the corresponding Measurement Value.
-The string SHOULD be encoded according to "Hash Name String" in the "Named Information Hash Algorithm Registry" {{!IANA.named-information}}.

-#### Measurement Description